 What causes hypothermia?
 6 possible conditions

-The most common signs of hypothermia include:
+The most common symptoms of hypothermia include:

 - excessive shivering

-- slowed breathing and speech
+- slowed breathing

-The inability to produce adequate body heat is extremely dangerous; your body temperature can drop quickly and significantly.
+The inability to produce adequate body heat is extremely dangerous.
+Your body temperature can drop quickly and significantly.

 Mental Illness and Dementia